labstreaminglayer/LSL4Unity/README.md

 # LSL4Unity
-A integration approach of the LabStreamingLayer Framework for Unity3D
+A integration approach of the LabStreamingLayer Framework for Unity3D See the [Project Wiki](https://github.com/xfleckx/LSL4Unity/wiki) to get more details an
 # Features
 * Simple Editor Integration to lookup LSL streams.
+* Provides a ready to use Marker stream implementation.
 * Examples for LSL inlets and outlets

 # Compatibility info